 Which Spices Are In Tikka Masala?

 A host of spices including garam masala, ginger, and paprika give the dish alluring aromas and complexity.
-Most classic tikka masala recipes also include ground turmeric, which is to say, you can switch up the spices based on your personal preference.
+Most classic tikka masala recipes also include ground turmeric, though you can switch up the spices based on your personal preference.

 Garam masala is a peppery Northern Indian spice blend containing up to 12 spices.
 Typically, I buy it from the bulk spice section of my local Whole Foods or Sprouts to keep price in check and only purchase what I need at the time.
 Because it’s not a spice blend I lean on too often, I’d rather not let excess go rancid as a result of sitting idle in the cabinet for months.
 If you can’t find garam masala, however, you can substitute equal parts ground cumin, pepper, cloves, and nutmeg.